nlp-tlp/llm-fmc/README.md

-## ChatGPT-FMC
+## LLM-FMC

-Experiments in using ChatGPT to perform Failure Mode Classification.
+This is the code for the paper "Large Language Models for Failure Mode Classification: An Investigation".

 ### Commands